5-hydroxyindoleacetic acid urine, 5-HIAA, HIAA

 Sexual dysfunction in men

-Your healthcare provider may also order a biopsy to help diagnose a tumor.
+Your healthcare provider may also order imaging studies and a biopsy to help diagnose a tumor.
 A tumor marker protein, chromogranin A, may be ordered as a blood test.
-Your provider may also order a liver scan if he or she suspects that the tumors have spread.
+Your provider may also order a liver scan if they suspect that the tumors have spread.

 Normal results are 2 to 9 milligrams (mg) of 5-HIAA over 24 hours.
 Women generally have lower levels than men.